joelcrouch/ReactProjectBlog/src/projectPosts/multi_cloud_blog_part1.md

+---
+title: "Building a Resilient Future: Our Journey into Multi-Cloud Distributed Systems"
+date: "2025-09-19"
+summary: "Can you deploy instances on different cloud providers?
+What happens?"
+---

 # Building a Resilient Future: Our Journey into Multi-Cloud Distributed Systems (Part 1: Laying the Foundation)

 ## The Promise of the Cloud, Multiplied